Tonight (Def Leppard song)

-"Tonight" is a song by English hard rock band Def Leppard from their 1992 album, Adrenalize.
-It was originally recorded during a break in the Hysteria World Tour as a possible B-side to one of the singles from their fourth album, Hysteria. but was shelved and re-recorded during the Adrenalize sessions.
-"Tonight" is the sixth international single from Adrenalize and the fifth single in both the US and UK.
+"Tonight" is a song by English hard rock band Def Leppard from their fifth album, Adrenalize (1992).
+It was released as the sixth international single from Adrenalize and the fifth single in both the US and UK, released by Bludgeon Riffola and Mercury.
 In the US, the song reached number 13 on the Billboard Album Rock Tracks charts and number 62 on the Billboard Hot 100.
 It also peaked at number 34 on the UK Singles Chart.

+Song information

+The song was first written and recorded in 1984/85 during the Hysteria sessions, but lost out to "Love Bites" in the end as it wasn't finished.
+"Tonight" was subsequently re-recorded in February 1987 as a potential B-side and once again in May 1988 during the Hysteria tour, but neither version seemed to work so both were shelved.
+It was re-recorded once again during the Adrenalize sessions with a few minor changes in the arrangement.

 Music video

-The music video was directed by Wayne Isham.
+The accompanying music video for "Tonight" was directed by American film director and music video director Wayne Isham.